How Can I Get Free Solar Panels?

 With leases and power purchase agreements, you may be locked into a contract for 15 or 20 years.
 This contract is part of your home.
 When you sell the home, you’ll need to either break your contract or convince the new homeowner to take over the existing solar panel lease.

 If you do make it to the end of your lease, you still won’t own the solar panels.
-At the end of your lease, you’ll have the option of buying the “free” solar panels from the company.
-So you got free solar panels today, but you paid $10,000 to the company for electricity over the years, and then an additional $15,000 to buy the solar panels at the end of the lease.
+At the end of your lease, you can buy the “free” solar panels from the company.
+So you got free solar panels today, but you paid $10,000 to the company for electricity over the years and then an additional $15,000 to buy the solar panels at the end of the lease.

 Consider a Solar Loan Instead of a Solar Lease

 Solar leases aren’t usually a good option.
-You spend more money over the course of the lease and you never actually own the solar panels (unless you want to buy the solar panels at the end of your lease).
+You spend more money throughout the lease, and you never actually own the solar panels (unless you want to buy the solar panels at the end of your lease).

 However, companies do provide solar loans.
 Solar loans are often a better deal.
 They let you pay for your solar panel system upfront – even if you don’t have $15,000 cash lying around.
 Many of these lenders even provide zero-down offers or zero interest for a set period.